snehhagarwal/BridgeLabz-Training/README.md

 **What I Learnt:** 📚
 - To perform basic operation on variables.
 - To study differnt data types and their conversion.
+- Hands-on practice using variables, data types,operators, and access modifiers.